5/5 – Excellent

 Exceeds expectations with many exceptional aspects and is particularly memorable or affecting.

+For a movie, paying to watching more than once or owning.
 For a TV series, worth watching every episode as close to release as possible, viewing some episodes multiple times, or buying/renting the series to watch uninterrupted and continuously.
 For a book, worth owning in hardback, perhaps having a signed edition.

 4/5 – Very Good